roby2014/virtual-board-vhdl/readme.md

 ## Virtual Board for VHDL code simulation

-This project aims to allow VHDL simulation on a "virtual board" (so a FPGA board won't be required), in a more friendly way (so you won't need to look at waveforms again!).
+Started in 2022, this project aims to allow VHDL simulation on a "virtual board" (so a FPGA board won't be required), in a more friendly way (so you won't need to look at waveforms again!).

 <img src="./assets/final_goal.drawio.png">